How to Turn Local AI into a SUPER BEAST π€― (Multiprocessing Explained)

 01

-Start with this video's job: Use How to Turn Local AI into a SUPER BEAST 🤯 as a transcript-backed agent architecture walkthrough: at 0:00, it frames with multi-processing, it's now held both models into memory.
-Treat "Intent" as the outcome you are trying to make visible, not a topic label.
-Anchor it to 0:00, where the video says: “And with multi-processing, it's now held both models into memory.
+Start with this video's job: A demo-driven explanation of turning a Mac into a local AI powerhouse with the Inferencer app: batching multiple generations to raise throughput, multiprocessing for deterministic outputs and multi-model serving, an OpenAI/llama-compatible server mode, and distributed compute that spans a Mac Studio and Mac Pro to run huge models like Kimi K2.6 with automatic memory eviction.
+Treat "Task" as the outcome you are trying to make visible, not a topic label.
+Anchor it to 0:00, where the video says: βAnd with multi-processing, it's now held both models into memory.
 So, if I wanted to do a deep seek inference right now, it's going ahead and continuing that story.
-So, we've got four different models being influenced at...”
+So, we've got four different models being influenced at...β

 02

-Use "Model" to locate the part of the agent architecture workflow the video is demonstrating.
+Use "Hardware" to locate the part of the local model/runtime mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
-Anchor it to 4:01, where the video says: “time.
+Anchor it to 4:01, where the video says: βtime.
 So, for example, if I load STEEP step 3.7 flash with vision inference over here.
 I'm going to say create me a 3D voxel version of this image using HTML.
-I hit play on that, and now...”
+I hit play on that, and now...β

 03